ksgwxfan/level3-radar-downloader-tk/README.md

-# Level 3 Radar Downloader Tk
+# Level 3 Radar Downloader Tk, v1.0

 The purpose of this Python Tkinter Zipapp is to expedite the retrieval and archival of the most-recent Level-III Radar data.